What Makes a Good Social Work Supervisor?

 clinical supervision clinical supervisors colorado early career social workers supervision training Aug 21, 2025

-If you’re pursuing your LCSW in Colorado, you already know how important supervision is.
-But what actually makes a good supervisor?
+If you’re pursuing your LCSW in Colorado, you already know how critical supervision is.
+But what actually makes someone a good supervisor?

-When I ask social workers this question in trainings and groups, the answers are almost never “decades of experience” or “a particular specialization.”
+When I ask this question in trainings and supervision groups, the answers are almost never “decades of experience” or “a particular specialization.”

 Consistency Matters More Than Expertise

-In Colorado, LCSWs are required to complete 96 hours of supervision (48 of which must be individual).
-That’s a lot of time to spend with someone, which means the relationship matters just as much as the content.
+In Colorado, LCSWs must complete 96 hours of supervision (with at least 48 individual hours).
+That’s a significant commitment of time, energy, and trust.
+It means the relationship matters just as much as the content.

 Support and Accountability Go Hand in Hand